mattmcfad/FE-Dev-Interviews/README.md

 * What do you use as your primary text editor?
 * Do you use Github and/or Bitbucket?
 * What is your testing workflow?
+* Have you worked with a team before?
+* Are you familiar with Agile methodologies?
 * Do you think you're a fast learner?
 If so, why?
 * What was the most difficult project you worked on and why?